30: Frontier Psychiatrist - The Avalanches

 9:44

-Like, I think Neil was saying he recognized one of the tunes.
+I think Neil was saying he recognised one of the tunes,

 I'm like, yeah, everything is sampled.